 Julie has been proud to work with the PVMPT Trust members to create a recognition of donors to the PV Mountain Preservation Trust to express the community’s gratitude and to incentivize further donations.

-Julie was instrumental in fostering the creation, publication and marketing of the children's book "The Story of Camelback Mountain," with all proceeds benefiting the PVMPT.
+Julie was instrumental in fostering the creation, publication and marketing of the children’s book “The Story of Camelback Mountain,” with 100% of the proceeds benefiting the PVMPT.

 Led Opposition to Prevent High Density Resort Developments Next to Single Family Homes